-Linda L. Addison is U.S. Managing Partner of Norton Rose Fulbright, Chair of the firm’s U.S. Management Committee, and member of the firm’s Global Executive Committee.
+Linda L. Addison is past U.S. Managing Partner of Norton Rose Fulbright, Chair of the firm’s U.S. Management Committee, and member of the firm’s Global Executive Committee.
 She was named one of the “50 Most Powerful Women in New York” by Crain’s New York Business.
 Described by Lawdragon as “one of the nation’s smartest, most respected litigators,” she has been named one of the “50 Most Influential Women Lawyers in America” and one of the “100 Most Influential Lawyers in America,” both by the National Law Journal.
 After conducting its own research and asking hundreds of attorneys “who they would turn to–based on firsthand knowledge–if they needed representation in particular practice areas,” the Texas Lawyer named Linda the number one “Go To Lawyer” in commercial litigation in its “Go To Guide.”

 A well-recognized authority on evidence, Linda is the author of Texas Evidence (Thomson•West 2014), and Federal Civil Procedure & Evidence During Trial: 5th Circuit (Chapter 9 Evidence: Burden of Proof, Admissibility and Objections) (West 1997).
 In addition to her books, she has published approximately 100 legal articles.

 Linda is a member of the Executive Committee of the Chancellor’s Council of the University of Texas System.
 She served as a member of the University of Texas’s Commission of 125 and the Centennial Commission.
 Linda currently serves on the boards of the M.D.
 Anderson Cancer Center Foundation, Catalyst, and the Women’s Forum of New York.
 She is a member of the Committee 200 (“C200”), National Association of Corporate Directors (“NACD”), Women Corporate Directors (“WCD”) and 2012 DirectWomen Board Institute.